Ralcactus/GameMaker-Anywhere/README.md

 ## How does this work?
 Rather then our old approach (interpreting gml directly) it converts it to C syntax and the C project has the functions and variables to make it run!
 (A little simplified)

+## Currently supported
+Check out the [wiki](https://github.com/Ralcactus/GameMaker-Anywhere/wiki/Currently-added-features) to see what you can use!

 ## Credits
 Meet the team!
 - Ralcactus (coder and creator)